julillermo/template-electron-forge-vite-react-ts/README.md

   }
 ```

-Also include the following somewhere at the top of the `src/main/main.ts` file to remove the linting error that underlines these variables
+Also include the following somewhere at the top of the `src/main/main.ts` file to remove the linting error in VS Code that underlines these variables

 ```TS
 declare const MAIN_WINDOW_VITE_DEV_SERVER_URL: string;